Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 What to Watch Out For

-In its most recent SEC filings, Ameriprise had a number of different disclosures from the past.
-It's important to study these for yourself to see if there is anything that is worrisome but the last reported disclosure was in 2020.
+In its most recent SEC filings, Ameriprise had over 100 disclosures dating back to at least 2012.
+It's important to study these for yourself to see if there is anything that you'd like to ask the firm about directly.

 Also worth noting, Ameriprise is a fee-based firm.
 As we mentioned earlier, most of the Ameriprise advisors are also insurance agents and brokers who receive commissions or transaction-based fees.
 This presents potential conflicts of interest.
 That said, the firm is legally bound to work in clients’ best interests.